oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update3.md

 weight: 5
 ---

-The Update 3 use case demonstrates deploying an updated WebLogic application to the running [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case domain using an updated Docker image.
+The Update 3 use case demonstrates deploying an updated WebLogic application to the running [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case domain using an updated image.

 In the use case, you will: